yegor256/blog/_posts/2014/oct/2014-10-20-how-we-write-product-vision.md

 Product Statement is a one-paragraph declaration of intent, explaining to an absolute stranger what this product is about and what it is for.
 It is very similar to an [elevator pitch](https://en.wikipedia.org/wiki/Elevator_pitch).
-The Statement must answer these questions, preferrably in this specific order:
+The Statement must answer these questions, preferably in this specific order:

  1. Who is the customer?
  2. What does she want?